RonanC/Countdown-Letters-Game-Solver/README.md

 I added anything of interest or that stood out, be it big efficiency spikes or drawbacks that I came accross.

 ## Words list
+The Second Edition of the 20-volume Oxford English Dictionary contains full entries for 171,476 words in current use [18][18].

+My wordlist contains all the worthy words in the oxford learners dictionary lists, this equates to 10938 words.

 My words list is in the file [wordslist.txt][12] in this repoistory/gist.
 I got my words list from the [Oxford Learner's Dictionaries][13] website.
 In order to efficiently retrieve all the words from all the word lists on the website I create a web scraper which you can run from the menu in the main program.